-For Construction Manager / General Contractor projects, the Construction Manager contract costs during the design phase are considered design phase expenditures.
+For Construction Manager / General Contractor projects, the Construction Manager contract costs during the environmental and design phases are considered environmental and design phase expenditures.
 Upon award of the construction contract, the contractor shifts to the General Contractor role, and expenditures will be reported as construction phase expenditures.
-The project will be allocated in the same manner as projects utilizing design-bid-build delivery, although flexibility in schedule, scope and cost may be requested and approved consistent with allocation and programming capacity, and timely use of funds rules.
+The project phases will be allocated in the same manner as projects utilizing design-bid-build delivery.